 The banking infrastructure in Iran is still developing.
-The number of private banks in the country is increasing, which provides customers with a greater number of choices.
+The number of private banks in the country is increasing, which provides customers with more choices.
 Banking, especially when using foreign bank accounts, has been made more difficult for expats as a result of international sanctions against Iran.

 The currency in Iran is the Iranian Rial (IRR), which is divided into the following denominations:

 Expats will find that locals often refer to 'tomans' when talking about currency.
 A toman is the equivalent of 10 rials.
 Despite this usage, prices are usually always written in rials.
-For example, the sign next to an item in a shop would state the price in rials, e.g. 100,000 IRR, but a shop assistant might say that the item costs 10,000 tomans.
+For example, the sign next to an item in a shop would state the price in rials (e.g. 100,000 rials), but a shop assistant might say that the item costs 10,000 tomans.
 This may be confusing at first, but expats will soon get used to the terminology.